| | |

 Make-Ahead Instructions:

 • Tabbouleh tastes best after the flavors have had a chance to meld together.
-I recommend making it at least 30 minutes in advance, but you can make it up to 24 hours ahead of time.
+I recommend making it at least 60 minutes in advance, but you can make it up to 24 hours ahead of time.

-• To make tabbouleh ahead of time, simply follow the recipe as directed.
+• To make tabbouleh ahead of time, follow the recipe as directed.
 Then, store the tabbouleh in an airtight container in the refrigerator.

 Refrigerate Instructions:

 • Leftover tabbouleh can be stored in an airtight container in the refrigerator for up to 3 days.
+Do not freeze the tabule.

 I hope you love this recipe as much as I do!